Akash-Sharma-1/blog/_posts/2019-07-19-MarkDown101-and-how-to-use-them-in-your-website.md

 ![Alt Text](link)
 ```

-If you want to embed images of yourself, just put your images in `/assets/images/` folder, and reference it like this:
+If you want to embed images of yourself for your site, just put your images in `/assets/images/` folder, and reference it like this:

 ```markdown
 {% raw %}![Stones on the beach]({{ site.baseurl }}/assets/images/Stones on the beach.jpeg){% endraw %}